 No such drama concerning his latest, Okja, which is now set for release on 28 June courtesy of Netflix.
 Billed as a “grand global adventure follows a friendship too big to ignore”, the film concerns a young Korean girl named Mija (Seo-Hyun Ahn) who tries to protect her best friend from being kidnapped by a shady multi-national corporation.
 Just FYI, the ‘best friend’ in question is a massive animal named Okja.

 We’re always excited to see what Bong has been up to, and this part coming-of-ager, part corporate satire has all the right ingredients to be one of the year’s boldest and most original films.
-Okja also stars Tilda Swinton, Jake Gyllenhaal, Paul Dano, Lilly Collins and Steven Yeun, and marks the director’s first English-language project, having been co-written by Jon Ronson of Frank and The Men Who Stare at Goats fame.
+Okja also stars Tilda Swinton, Jake Gyllenhaal, Paul Dano, Lilly Collins and Steven Yeun, and marks the director’s upcoming project, having been co-written by Jon Ronson of Frank and The Men Who Stare at Goats fame.

 Watch the first-look teaser above and let us know your thoughts @LWLies